aurelim/aphids_chemosensory_genes/README.md

 The TE annotation files were converted to the appropriate bed format using an homemade perl script.

 Once enriched TE list was obtained, we determined relationships between these TE and the genes of interest using an adapted TEgrip algorithm https://github.com/marieBvr/TEs_genes_relationship_pipeline.
+We also calculated divergence between TE copies, using Kimura distance and compared TE copies associated to chemosensory genes and all TE copies.